Spice Up Your Home Meals with Serrano Pepper

 Tips for Growing Serrano Peppers

 Let’s first establish the growing conditions for the serrano pepper.
-This pepper enjoys sunny garden areas with excellent drainage, as well as loamy, deep and rich soil.
+This pepper enjoys sunny garden areas with excellent drainage and loamy, deep, and rich soil.

 Serrano peppers like lots of organic matter in the soil.
 Just make sure that the soil doesn’t contain too much nitrogen.
 Excess nitrogen can make the serrano pepper plant grow too quickly, making it less productive and more prone to diseases and pests.

 Remember to plant your serrano peppers 12 to 24 inches apart.
-If you choose to grow them in containers, make sure the pots are at least one gallon in size to accommodate the growth of the plant.
+If you grow them in containers, make sure the pots are at least one gallon in size to accommodate the plant’s growth.

 Serrano Pepper Plant Care